Rasterizing Wireless Radiance Field via Deformable 2D Gaussian Splatting: Introduction

 \section{Introduction}

 \fi

 In modern communication systems, digital information is conveyed through radio frequency (RF) waveforms that interact with the physical environment.
-As they propagate, these signals experience reflection, diffraction, scattering, and absorption, resulting in a continuous and spatially varying signal field (see Fig. \ref{toyexample}).
-Characterizing the spatial–frequency structure of this field forms the foundation of wireless radiance field (WRF) modeling \cite{DeAlwis2021Survey}, a key area in advancing wireless communication.
-The motivation for recovering the WRF lies in its ability to encapsulate rich geometric and spectral information, which in turn supports channel estimation, as well as downstream tasks including localization and environmental sensing.
+As these signals propagate from a transmitter (TX) to a receiver (RX), they undergo reflection, diffraction, scattering, and absorption, giving rise to a continuous electromagnetic signal field (see Fig. \ref{toyexample}).
+To understand and utilize this complex propagation behavior, Wireless Radiance Field (WRF) modeling has emerged as a means to learn how the signal field's frequency response varies across space \cite{DeAlwis2021Survey}.
+The task is to reconstruct the spatial spectrum, which captures the omnidirectional signal distribution observed at an RX, along novel TX–RX deployments, using spectra collected from known ones.
+WRF modeling encapsulates rich geometric and spectral information that benefits downstream tasks such as channel estimation, localization, and environmental sensing.
 Over the years, researchers have explored a wide range of techniques to tackle this problem, from classical Maxwell-based formulations to modern deep neural network approaches.
-As 6G technologies continue to advance, communication systems in latency-critical domains such as the Internet of Things (IoT) are expected to deliver ultra-reliable, low-latency performance, with end-to-end delays ranging from 10 to 100 microseconds \cite{6GIOTsurvey, 9598915}.
+As 6G technologies continue to advance, communication systems in latency-critical domains such as the Internet of Things (IoT) are expected to deliver ultra-reliable, low-latency performance, with end-to-end delays ranging from 10 to 100 microseconds \cite{6GIOTsurvey, 9598915, zeng2021toward}.
 This makes fast and accurate WRF modeling essential for the practical deployment of next-generation wireless systems.